Courses Offered by Theatre and Dance

 • THE 275 Drafting for the Stage

 Basic drafting techniques and practices for theatrical applications.
 Study of tools, methods, and formulas used in generating designs and drawings.
+2D and 3D computer techniques will be addressed.

 Credit hoursLecture contact hoursLab contact hoursTypically offered